Pre-Project Problem Analysis: Practical Techniques for Early Business Analysis Engagement – Live Streaming only

 This course, Pre-Project Problem Analysis: Practical Techniques for Early Business Analysis Engagement, is a course endorsed by the IIBA.
 The course is aligned with the BABOK v3.
 By attending this course you will earn 14 PDs (Professional Development hours) or 14 CDUs (Continuing Development Units).

-This course is well suited for anyone needing to understand how to undertake problem analysis early in the project lifecycle.
+This training course is well suited to anyone needing to understand how to undertake problem analysis early in the project lifecycle.
 It will be of particular interest to BA teams that are looking to ‘left shift’ and seek early engagement.
-Typical delegates include:
+Typical delegates include: Business Analysts, Consultants, Requirements Engineers, Business Systems Analysts, Product Owners, Requirements Managers.
+It will also be of interest to Project Managers seeking an understanding of the types of analysis that can be undertaken pre-project.

 Speaker